-Watching your child develop from a baby into a toddler is an amazing experience, but you may be wondering:
+Watching your child develop from a baby into a toddler (and eventually begin talking) is an amazing experience, but you may be wondering:

 When do babies start walking?

-The short answer is: When they’re ready!
+The short answer is: They reach this milestone when they’re ready!
 Unfortunately for moms and dads seeking the perfect answer, this will often be what you hear because all babies are different and pick up new skills at different times.

 As some consolation, there’s still a general range of when you’ll hear that pitter patter of little feet, so we’ll give you a rough estimate of when to look out for tell-tale signs of the various stages of walking.